-If you are considering filing for bankruptcy, you probably have many questions.
+If you are considering filing for bankruptcy, you probably have many questions, we have bankruptcy facts for you to consider.
 There is so much misinformation floating around about bankruptcy that many people who greatly benefit from filing for bankruptcy never consider it.
 But bankruptcy protection is your legal right and it may be the best financial decision for you and your family.

 We’ve put together a list of 8 Bankruptcy Facts so you are empowered to understand how bankruptcy can help you get out of debt.

 - Bankruptcy can erase credit card debt, medical debt, and other debts.

 Bankruptcy is a powerful tool that can erase certain debts and give you the fresh financial start you deserve.

 The following types of debts are generally dischargeable (erased) in bankruptcy: credit cards, medical bills, collection agency debts, personal loans, past due rent, certain older tax debts, most civil court judgments, and other unsecured debts.

 If you successfully file for bankruptcy, your dischargeable debts are erased forever and you are not obligated to pay them back.

 - Bankruptcy cannot erase certain types of debt.